Skip to Main Content

 Methodology

-Credible evaluated 31 lenders to find the best personal loans.
-Our team of experts gathered information from each lender's website, customer service department, directly from our partners, and via email support.
-We chose the best lenders based on the following weighted categories:
+Credible evaluated 31 lenders across 899 data points to find the best personal loans.
+Our team of experts gathered lender information from each lender's website, customer service department, directly from our partners, and via email support.
+We further evaluated lenders based on proprietary Credible personal loans data over the past 12 months.
+We considered each lender’s approval rates, average interest rates, average FICO scores, average loan amounts, and approved loan purposes.

 • Rates and fees: 18%